riceissa/issarice.com/wiki/givewell-staff-growth.md

 # Commentary

-Note that during the [June 2016 GiveWell board meeting](), Elie said there are 15 full-time staff for Open Phil and 15 for GiveWell, with 8 shared operation staff.
+Note that during the [[June 2016 GiveWell board meeting]], Elie said there are 15 full-time staff for Open Phil and 15 for GiveWell, with 8 shared operation staff.
 In other words, the table and plot don't distinguish between GiveWell and Open Philanthropy Project employees (as it is difficult to do so